University of Oklahoma expands computer science program to OU-Tulsa

 “The University of Oklahoma’s commitment to expand computer sciences and software engineering programs at the Schusterman campus in Tulsa is important for talent attraction to the region and to further encourage companies and industry to expand and succeed in the nation’s heartland.”

-Located at 41st Street and Yale Avenue, OU-Tulsa has an enrollment of more than 1,100 students as of fall of this year.
+Located at 41st Street and Yale Avenue, OU-Tulsa has an enrollment of more than 1,100 students as of this fall.

 For more information about OU-Tulsa’s computer science program, go to ou.edu/tulsasooners/degrees-programs.